-Council for Ecumenism of the Irish Catholic Bishops’ Conference
+Council for Ecumenism and Dialogue of the Irish Catholic Bishops’ Conference

 This council comes under the Episcopal Commission for Catholic Education and Formation